Dataskop/dataskop-ar/.github/ISSUE_TEMPLATE/feature---tweak-request.md

 ---
-name: Feature request
+name: Feature / Tweak request
-about: Suggest an idea for this project
+about: Suggest a new feature or a tweak / improvement for an existing feature
 title: ''
 labels: ''
 assignees: ''